georgizk/ims-release/docs/apispec.md

 * `version` MUST be greater than or equal to the previous version
 * if `status` is changed from "draft" to "released", `version` MUST be greater than the previous version
 * if current `status` is "released", the new status MUST be "draft"
+* if new `status` is "released", there MUST be a credit page added to the release.
+A credit page shall be identified by a leading ! character in the filename.

 #### Parameters